svenalpha/vr09/ReadMe.txt

-created with TNN mern stack video and ssr-react scaffold. ie connects to mongoDB and has afront end and backend. minimal css.
+created with TNN mern stack video and ssr-react scaffold. ie connects to mongoDB and has a front end and backend. minimal css.
 No security ie no helmet/passport etc measures.